 A cat’s toe beans are thick, rubbery pads of fatty tissue covered by a layer of tough skin and are found on the undersides of its paws.
 They are known as toe beans simply because they resemble jelly bean sweets.
 As well as looking cute (and edible), a cat’s bean-shaped pads have several important functions.

-Cat toe beans: all you need to know
+Cat toe beans: all the facts you need to know

-If you want to sound knowledgeable, a cat’s toe beans are officially known as digital pads!
-This is because they are found on their toes which are referred to as digits.
+If you want to sound knowledgeable, a cat’s toe beans are scientifically termed digital pads.
+This is because they are found on their toes and another word for toes is digits.

-The reason we refer to a cat’s digital pads as toe beans is simply because they resemble little beans.
-We will never know who first coined this phrase but it has stuck ever since and is a perfect description.
+The reason we refer to a cat’s digital pads as toe beans is simply because they resemble little jelly beans.
+We will never know who first came up with this phrase but it has stuck ever since and is a perfect description.

 When you look at the underside of a cat’s paw, you’ll actually find other soft pads as well as its toe beans: